In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 - They have earned an average of at least £120 per week.

-- They have been ill, self-isolating or shielding for 4 or more days in a row.
+- They have been ill, have to self isolate or are shielding for 4 or more days in a row.

 The amount of SSP they are entitled to is £95.85 per week, and they’ll get this for up to 28 weeks (we'll talk later about keeping track of this).